stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### `+ Texts`

-- <i class="fa fa-download"></i> Mathias Nilges, “The Aesthetics of Destruction: Contemporary US Cinema and TV Culture.”
+- <i class="fa fa-download"></i> Mathias Nilges, [“The Aesthetics of Destruction: Contemporary US Cinema and TV Culture.”](https://drive.google.com/file/d/1J8gKqFySZZX1hKmmFOts5zXGz8OqXanh/view?usp=sharing)

 #### ``+ Independent work``

 - Print out, read, annotate, and take critical notes on the reading, then post your contributions to the dedicated Hive page. *Read and engage the work of your peers there as well*.

-- <i class="fas fa-hourglass-end"></i> *Complete independent work by 10pm EST*.

 #### `+ In-class work`